 Most parents have not grown up watching anyone raise a child with autism, and parenting books typically have little to no discussion of autism.
 So, parents often have many questions for which they can’t easily find answers.
 When a child with autism misses developmental milestones or experiences major health, emotional, cognitive, social, and/or behavioral challenges, parents can experience confusion and worry.
 Research demonstrates that both mothers and fathers can experience loss and grief after receiving a diagnosis of autism for their child.
 Family and friends, not having experienced this journey, often do not fully understand what it is like and may be unable to offer meaningful support.
 Even as they identify their strengths and rise to the challenge of the autism learning curve, parents can still feel alone and unsure of how to access the information, support, and guidance that they need.
 This is not to say that parents do not also feel emotions like joy, gratitude, and wonder as they watch their beloved child learn and grow.
 They absolutely do!
 It’s just that family life is complex, and, quite naturally, so are our feelings!

-To meet the needs of parents, Sandbox Therapy Group offers Parent Support—a service that provides parents with a safe space for identifying their, their child’s, and their family’s strengths; celebrating progress, accomplishments, and just life together; grieving losses; learning stress management strategies; developing specialized parenting tools; and learning about child, parent, and family development in the context of autism.
+To meet the needs of parents, Sandbox Therapy Group offers Parent Support—a service that provides parents with a safe space for identifying their child’s, and their family’s strengths; celebrating progress, accomplishments, and just life together; grieving losses; learning stress management strategies; developing specialized parenting tools; and learning about child, parent, and family development in the context of autism.
 Parent Support can help improve:

 - Family functioning